alexjsp/homebridge-plex-sensors/README.md

 }
 ```

-Exmaple config with a sensor triggered by TV show playbacks, and a sensor triggered by movie playbacks (both filtered to a specific user and player):
+Example config with a sensor triggered by TV show playbacks, and a sensor triggered by movie playbacks (both filtered to a specific user and player):
 ```json
 {
 "platforms": [